Huaoe/auray-petition/auray.md

 pouvoir elaborer le mask soit meme compteur defilant sur la page de petition verification des doublons de mail dans la petition mais pas en localhost

+### 7. Prompts

+'''
+I'm not very happy with the transformation results on @/src/components/ChurchTransformation.tsx I'd like to have a much more cutting edge modern architectural result. add 10 more transformations possibilities and rafine designElements to be a bit more aling with my desire.

+Wouldn't it be nice to have a script that generates all prompt images for all initial images? so I would tell you exactly what I like and how I would imagine the result.
+YHou would then advice me on how to succeed at optaining my goal.
+'''